 In sum, Students will learn about a diversity of scientists who engineered play and more interesting inventions that make life fun!

 PUMA 2021: Communicating Materials Science to the Public

-The Princeton University Materials Academy (PUMA) in Summer 2021 was virtual and focused on students’ STEAM and science communication.
-Projects were based on Materials Science concepts learned from short presentations conducted by Princeton University faculty and research community members.
+The 2021 PUMA summer program was virtual and focused on students’ STEAM and science communication.
+Projects were based on materials science concepts learned from short presentations conducted by Princeton University faculty and research community members.
 Designed to hone students’ skills and knowledge about how materials and material science are fueling innovation, students will leave an “imprint” on their community as they share media they produce.
 The PUMA PAWS program will present Public Audio Wonder Shorts (PAWS) as a way to share learning.
 Students spent 1-2 hours each day with program instructors.
 The rest of the day students worked independently on research and assignments.
 PUMA 2021 Agenda

 Archived Press Coverage of the PUMA program